“Alex” Alexander C Teves

 Our nation loses someone special to gun violence far too often.
 In Alex, we lost someone who was not afraid to befriend strangers, not afraid to push himself in the service of others who needed help, and not afraid to give his life for someone he loved.
 He lived a quiet, everyday kind of heroism that never gets the recognition it deserves and never seeks it.
 I humbly offer my voice to the many, many others who are grieving for his death today, and offer them as much comfort and support as I can.
 He was a truly extraordinary person, and those who knew him best will miss him for a very long time.
 I believe his name will live on as a good, even a great, example for others.
 He felt a natural instinct to love, help and be good to the people around him, and he passed it on simply by being himself.
 He deserves a greater tribute than I can pay him today.

-Dedicated to the memory of Alexander C Teves.
+Dedicated to the memory of Alex C Teves.
 Beloved son, brother, friend, hero.